Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

-Fig. \ref{fig5}b renders $G_{antenna}$ as a function of wavelength for the dipole near the edge of an antenna slot.
+Fig. \ref{fig5}b renders $\eta_{\rm antenna}$ as a function of wavelength for the dipole near the edge of an antenna slot.
 We find that the antenna converts SPP modes to propagating radiation most efficiently in a narrow spectral range centered at $\lambda=\unit[690]{nm}$.
 This antenna resonance can be associated with radiative magnetic and electric dipole modes, as discussed below.
-The total radiation enhancement is calculated as $\eta_{\mathrm{LDOS}} \times G_{antenna} = P_r/P_0$ and is shown in Fig. \ref{fig5}c.
-The spectral shape agrees well with our measurements shown previously in Fig.~\ref{fig3}b.\\[-1.5ex]
+By varying the lateral position of $p_z$ in the tunnel gap we can map out the total LDOS $\rho_{\rm p}$ as well as the radiative LDOS $\rho_{\rm rad} = \rho_{\rm p} \cdot \eta_{\rm antenna}$ as a function of proximity to the antenna slot.
+The conversion of SPP modes to free-propagating radiation is most efficient for dipoles that are close to the antenna slot (see Supplementary Information, Section 4.3).
+Finally, this allows us to calculate the spectrum of the emitted power $p_{\rm em}(\omega, V_{\rm b})$.
+The modeled spectrum for an applied bias of $V_{\rm b} = \unit[2.5]{V}$ is shown in Fig. \ref{fig5}c.
+The spectral shape agrees well with our measurements shown in Fig.~\ref{fig3}b.
+For further details of the model and comparison to experimental data, see Supplementary Information, Section 4.5. \\[-1.5ex]

-Electromagnetic radiation from an aperture can be described by a multipole series, with the leading terms for small apertures being magnetic and electric dipoles.
-As illustrated in Fig. \ref{fig5}a, we find that a slot antenna mainly enhances radiation from an electric dipole oriented along the short axis (${\rm P}$), and from a magnetic dipole oriented parallel to the long axis (${\rm M}$) of the slot, in agreement with recent cathodoluminescence measurements~\cite{coenen14}.
-Furthermore, we find that the resonances of both magnetic and electric emission modes red-shift with increasing slot aspect ratio, in accordance with both experimental transmission and light emission results (see Supplementary Information).
-The dashed curves in Fig. \ref{fig5}c show calculated enhancement spectra for ${\rm P}$ and ${\rm M}$.
-The radiation of both dipoles is resonantly enhanced, with the $M$ resonance being slightly red-shifted with respect to the ${\rm P}$ resonance.
+In order to understand the experimentally observed spectral shift between transmission and light emission resonances, as well as the magnetic dipole character of light emission, it is necessary to identify the nature and symmetry of electromagnetic modes supported by slot antennas.
+Radiation from an aperture can be described by a multipole series, with the leading terms for small apertures being magnetic and electric dipoles.
+As illustrated in Fig. \ref{fig5}a, we find that the dominating modes supported by slot antennas are an electric dipole mode along the short axis (${\rm P}$), and a magnetic dipole mode parallel to the long axis (${\rm M}$) of the slot, in agreement with recent cathodoluminescence measurements~\cite{coenen14}.
+Resonances of both magnetic and electric dipolar modes red-shift with increasing slot aspect ratio, in accordance with both experimental transmission and light emission results (see Supplementary Information, Section 4.1).
+The dashed curves in Fig. \ref{fig5}c show numerically obtained mode spectra for ${\rm P}$ and ${\rm M}$.
+The ${\rm M}$ resonance is red-shifted with respect to the ${\rm P}$ resonance.
 Furthermore, the ${\rm M}$ resonance is asymmetric with a long-wavelength tail due to strong coupling to MIM-SPPs, the damping of which increases with decreasing wavelength. \\[-1.5ex]